 Deadheading your flowers helps you to get the most out of your plants.
 This is because it encourages more flowers to bloom while also tidying up the overall appearance or your plants.
 If you want to learn how to deadhead flowers, simply read on…

-To easily deadhead flowers; make sure you are watering your plants adequately to avoid a rubbery and hard to cut stem.
+To easily deadhead flowers; also make sure you are watering your plants adequately to avoid a rubbery and hard-to-cut stem.

 For the cutting variety, start at the end of the stem removing the stalk, not just taking off the dead flower, it is also important to remove any yellow leaves to prevent any disease from them spreading to other leaves.